sakshiipatil/Human-Nail-image-processing-using-deep-learning/README.markdown

 - Push to the branch: `git push origin feature-name`.
 - Submit a pull request.

-## License

-[Add your license here, e.g., MIT License.
-If none, specify that the project is for personal use only.]

-## Contact

-For questions or support, contact [your email or username].

 ## Acknowledgments

 - Inspired by deep learning research in medical imaging.